EgbertW/redmine_planning/README.md

 * Export chart to SVG

 # Version log
+* 0.7.5.1: Jun 3, 2014.
+Update on getting all related issues and another fix on configuration
 * 0.7.5: Jun 3, 2014.
 Fix issue #14.
 Also improved performance of relation retrieval and will now load all related issues such as parents.
 Without this, the planning cannot be fully done properly.
 * 0.7.4: May 27, 2014.
 Add zoom-in and zoom-out buttons
 * 0.7.3: May 27, 2014.
 Fix placement of tooltip in fullscreen and fix tooltip not showing when no description is set.